xrave110/solidity-cheatsheet/README.md

 Signed   : `int8  | int16  | int32  | int64  | int128  | int256(int) `

+Note: Usage of types different than uint256 make sense only in structured data types, because it saves the memory.
+In regular usage each types takes the same amount of memory.

 Operators:

 - Comparisons: `<=`, `<`, `==`, `!=`, `>=` and `>`